Rumpunzel/rpg-thingy/characters/talents/maneuver.md

 ### Dazzling Elegance

-As long as you do not have any conditions, you get **1** additional die on all your rolls.
+As long as you do not have any wounds, you get **1** additional die on all your rolls.

 ---

 ### Peace of Body and Mind

-Conditions cannot hinder your attacks.
+Wounds cannot hinder your attacks.
-At the beginning of a conflict, if you suffer from a condition, you may gain an enduring `Battle Trance` boon with rating equal to your highest rated condition's rating.
+At the beginning of a conflict, if you suffer from a wound, you may gain an enduring `Battle Trance` boon with rating equal to your highest rated wound's rating.

 ### Untouchable Grace